 If you want another state certification to teach art (K-12) you would need to contact that state’s department of education to determine the requirements.
 Typically you would have the certification officer at UArts fill out that state’s form indicating you completed a teacher preparation program at UArts.

-In order for you to participate in Service Learning, site visits, and student teaching you must have: FBI, PA Criminal Background, PA Child Abuse History Clearance, and TB test.
+In order for you to participate in Service Learning, site visits, and student teaching you must have: FBI, PA Criminal Background, PA Child Abuse History Clearance and TB test.

 Chapter meetings will be held at the beginning, middle and end of each semester to provide detailed information.
-Highlights include, graduate art exhibition, art auction, travel to national and local conferences, studio presentations & workshops.
+Highlights include, graduate art exhibition, art auction, travel to national and local conferences, studio presentations and workshops.